Table Of Contents

 When To Use AWS EMR

 AWS EMR makes deploying distributed data processing frameworks easy and cost-effective.
-Furthermore, it decouples compute and storage.
-This allows both to grow independently, leading to better resource utilization.
+By decoupling compute and storage, both can grow independently for better resource utilization.

 What Are The Benefits And Limitations Of Amazon EMR?